 Depending on what version of Windows you are using, the PowerShell version will differ.
-Depending on the PowerShell version, there might be features that are unavailable and the PowerShell scripts might not work as they should.
-This is especially true if the scripts are made with specific PowerShell version in mind.
+Depending on the PowerShell version, there might be unavailable features, and the PowerShell scripts might not work as they should.
+This is especially true if the scripts are made with a specific PowerShell version in mind.
 So, before doing anything with PowerShell, you might want to check the PowerShell version.
 Here’s how.

-Note: though I’m showing this in Windows 10, the below commands/methods work perfectly fine on older versions like Windows 7 and Windows 8.
+Note: though I’m showing this in Windows 10 and 11, the below commands/methods work perfectly fine on older versions like Windows 7 and Windows 8.

-To find which version of PowerShell you have in your system, we are going to use the PowerShell itself.
+To find which version of PowerShell you have in your system, we will use the PowerShell itself.

-2. In the PowerShell window, execute the below command and you will see the PowerShell version next to PSVersion.
+2. In the PowerShell window, execute the below command, and you will see the PowerShell version next to PSVersion.
 In my case, the PowerShell version is 5.1.17763.316.
-You can know what these PowerShell versions actually mean from below, see PowerShell versions heading.
+If you are wondering, you can know what these PowerShell versions mean from below, see the PowerShell versions heading.

 Get-Host | Select-Object Version

-As I said before, depending on what version of Windows 10 you are using, the PowerShell version will differ.
+As I said before, the PowerShell version will differ depending on what version of Windows 10 you are using.
 For instance, the 17763 part of the version number is related to the Windows 10 v1809 build number.

 PowerShell v1.0 – Version 1.0 is released way back in the Windows XP Sevice Pack 2 and server 2003 era as an optional component.

 PowerShell v2.0 – With version 2, Microsoft integrated PowerShell in Windows 7 and server 2008 R2.